willjnz/orca-coding-challenge/README.md

 ## Performance
-- It takes about 5 minutes to process each survey, depending on the survey area.
+- It took 58.8 minutes to process these 6 surveys.
+Processing time depends on the survey area.
 This is fine for this proof of concept.
 - The tiles are dynamically generated very performantly, and the map application shows this.

 ## Tool choices and rationale: